High Protein Vegan Cream Cheese

 Did you make this recipe?Mention @proteindeficient.vegan

-If you’re trying to get a little more protein in your diet, this high protein vegan cream cheese is an easy way to do it.
-It’s a similar taste/texture to Miyoko’s cream cheese.
-If you’re looking for something similar to Violife, this is not it since that is pretty much just made from coconut oil.
-The protein in this cream cheese recipe comes from the firm tofu that we use.
-This is good for eating on a bagel or whatever, but I mostly use it in some of my other recipes – like dips!
+The protein in this cream cheese recipe comes from firm tofu.
+This is great for eating on a bagel or crackers, but I mostly use it in some of my other recipes – like this holiday dip and this crab rangoon dip!
 I don’t necessarily recommend cooking with it, because it is tofu and will cook like tofu, but it’s great for cold recipes.
 If you’re looking to cook or bake with cream cheese, I would stick with silken tofu.

 Ingredients